YogaGrit Fitness & Wellness Blog USA Logo

 by Gwenn Jones, CPT

-Engaging all these muscles in proper plank position improves our posture, protects our internal organs, and stabilizes our spine.
+Engagement of all these stunning muscles in proper plank position improves our posture, protects our internal organs, and stabilizes our spine.
 The beauty of planks is they can be done anywhere, anytime, are low risk, and no equipment is necessary.
 Yahoo on that!
 No excuses.

-Perform on a yoga mat, exercise mat, or your carpet:
+Perform on a yoga mat, exercise mat, or your carpet (DVR thriller or comedy?):

 • Take an All-Fours position (Hands & Knees); Wrists align directly under your shoulders; Knees directly below your hips

-• Lower your elbows down to replace your hand position; forearms planted, hands apart
+• Lower your elbows down to replace your aligned hand position; forearms planted, hands apart

 • Hands flat and wide, forearms parallel with each other; shoulders broad (do not clasp hands together)